University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 ```bash
 mlst --scheme salmonella assembly/ERR10479021.fasta
 ```
-You can actually see that the results are different to the results from when we didn't specify a scheme.
+You can see that the results are slightly different to the results from when we didn't specify a scheme.

 **Question:**
 - can you see which result is different? hint its not to do with the ST or allele IDs.